 10:43 So that inspired me to think about, well, what if I try to use this idea in order, not to detect random texts from texts with meaning, but rather detect the fact that there is meaning in the biomolecules that make up life.
 But first I have to ask: what are these building blocks, like the alphabet, elements that I showed you?
 Well it turns out, we have many different alternatives for such a set of building blocks.
 We could use amino acids, we could use nucleic acids, carboxylic acids, fatty acids.
 In fact, chemistry's extremely rich, and our body uses a lot of them.

-11:16 So that we actually, to test this idea, first took a look at amino acids and some other carboxylic acids.
+11:17 So that we actually, to test this idea, first took a look at amino acids and some other carboxylic acids.
 And here's the result.
-Here is, in fact, what you get if you, for example, look at the distribution of amino acids on a comet or in interstellar space or, in fact, in a laboratory, where you made very sure that in your primordial soup that there is not living stuff in there.
+Here is, in fact, what you get if you, for example, look at the distribution of amino acids on a comet or in interstellar space or, in fact, in a laboratory, where you made very sure that in your primordial soup, there is no living stuff in there.
 What you find is mostly glycine and then alanine and there's some trace elements of the other ones.
 That is also very robust -- what you find in systems like Earth where there are amino acids, but there is no life.

 18:12 And so that's really the only take-home message that I have for you.
 Life can be less mysterious than we make it out to be when we try to think about how it would be on other planets.
 And if we remove the mystery of life, then I think it is a little bit easier for us to think about how we live, and how perhaps we're not as special as we always think we are.
 And I'm going to leave you with that.